 B) they are the most authoritative

-As hard as it is to produce quality content, there is no better way to drive quality backlinks to a site.
+As hard as it is to produce quality content, there is no better way to drive high authority backlinks to a website.

 There are only three things you have to do with a content-driven approach: